 With so many painting mediums available it can sometimes be difficult to make a decision about choosing the right one for your needs.
 Over the next week we’ll be bring you some handy guides to take you through the most popular mediums for different media – acrylics, watercolours and oils.

+Another one of the most popular types of acrylic mediums is a matte acrylic medium.
 Use a matte medium for a subtle, non-reflective finish.
 Mix Gloss and Matte mediums together to create your own ‘semi-gloss’.

-Like Gel Medium but thicker and harder.
+Modelling paste is just like Gel Medium but thicker and harder.
 Modelling paste makes your painting three dimensional by building up a relief that can be manipulated once dry.

-A white, paste-like gel that thickens your paint – great for impasto techniques.
+This is a white, paste-like gel that thickens your paint – great for impasto techniques.
 Makes paint suitable for collage work.

-Allows you to imitate textures such as sand, ceramic and glass beads.
+Texture gel is one of the more interesting types of acrylic mediums and allows you to imitate textures such as sand, ceramic and glass beads.
 Fun to experiment with and an easy way to really enhance your artwork.
 Liquitex Black Lava Gel allows you to create some stunning effects:

 Want to try some new techniques?
 Check out some of our other blogs for ideas.

 How to Use Pouring Medium When Painting with Acrylics